Moonshine: History

-Moonshine historically referred to "clear, unaged whiskey", once made with barley in Scotland and Ireland or corn mash in the United States, though sugar became just as common in illicit liquor during the last century.
-The word originated in the British Isles as a result of excise laws, but only became meaningful in the United States after a tax passed during the Civil War outlawing non-registered stills.
-Illegal distilling accelerated during the Prohibition era (1920–1933) which mandated a total ban on alcohol production under the Eighteenth Amendment of the Constitution.
+Traditionally, moonshine usually is a clear, unaged whiskey, made with barley mash in Scotland and in Ireland, and made with maize corn mash in the United States.
+The word moonshine originated in the 18th century, in the British Isles, as a result of excise tax laws, and became an American English usage in the post–Independence U.S. after the Tariff of 1791 (Excise Whiskey Tax of 1791) outlawed un-registered distilleries, which provoked the Whiskey Rebellion (1791–1794), wherein for four years the Excise Whiskey Tax went unpaid by the tax rebels by way of violent protest.
+The Excise Whiskey Tax was law until 1802, upon repeal of the Tariff of 1791.

+In the 19th century, the Revenue Act of 1861 and the Revenue Act of 1862 levied heavy taxes upon the distilleries producing vinous spirits, which taxation increased the number of illegal distilleries, which then increased police actions by the IRS agents despatched to collect taxes from distilleries; the agents were known as Revenuers.
+Illegal distilling accelerated during the Prohibition era (1920–1933), which mandated a total ban on alcohol production under the Eighteenth Amendment of the Constitution.
 Since the amendment was repealed in 1933, laws focus on evasion of taxation on any type of spirits or intoxicating liquors.
 Applicable laws were historically enforced by the Bureau of Alcohol, Tobacco, Firearms and Explosives of the US Department of Justice, but are now usually handled by state agencies.
-Enforcement agents were once known colloquially as "revenuers".

 Etymology

 The earliest known instance of the term "moonshine" being used to refer to illicit alcohol dates to the 1785 edition of Grose's Dictionary of the Vulgar Tongue, which was published in England.
 Prior to that, "moonshine" referred to anything "illusory" or to literally the light of the moon.
-The U.S. Government considers the word a "fanciful term" and does not regulate its use on the labels of commercial products, as such, legal moonshines may be any type of spirit, which must be indicated elsewhere on the label.
+The U.S. Government considers the word a "fanciful term" and does not regulate its use on the labels of commercial products; as such, legal moonshines may be any type of spirit, which must be indicated elsewhere on the label.